BERNARD MFA THESIS EXHIBITION

 AS AMERICAN AS CHERRY PIE

-As American as Cherry Pie is the sculpture of the KKK baby in the highchair and the accompanying digital work.
+As American as Cherry Pie is a sculpture of a KKK baby in a highchair with accompanying digital artwork.
 It is a part of the Ain’t Funny installation.
 The work remembers the lynching of the pregnant Mary Turner and Laura Nelson and her son to whom the Ain’t Funny video-art piece is dedicated.
 As American as Cherry Pie, is inspired by Black Panther H. Rap Brown’s famous quote: “Violence is as American as Cherry Pie.”

 I created As American as Cherry Pie for the exhibition Rise: Love, Revolution and the Black Panther Party which ran in the Spring of 2014 at ArtShare LA in Los Angeles.
 The work was widely reviewed.
 Here are links to the reviews: